 Jakob was a member of d|part’s founding team in 2011.
 During his active tenure, he contributed in particular to the development of the think tank's strategy and organisational structure, as well as to its research on political participation beyond the nation-state.

-Jakob is currently a senior consultant with Orphoz in Berlin, supporting clients in the public sector.
+Jakob is currently a Research Fellow at the Global Public Policy Institute (GPPi) in Berlin.
+His interests include state formation and decay, the interplay of economic development and political order, and state-business relations, especially in Africa and the Middle East.
 He holds a doctorate in Politics and an MPhil in International Relations, both from the University of Oxford, as well as a BA in Integrated Social Sciences from Jacobs University Bremen.

 Ann-Kristin is a political scientist at Aarhus University in Denmark.
 She joined d|part as a Fellow in 2014 and specialises in party membership and public opinion.